 And we know that Johnson recently said: “We will increase fairness and flexibility in the labour market by stopping employers and workers experiencing significantly different outcomes from flexible forms of working.”

-We continue to watch this space very carefully!
+We continue to watch this space!

 More info from HMRC can be found here:

 In the last few hours, the government has updated its guidance around furlough and we’ve been looking through it.

 There are 3 key updates that we think affect you:

 1. The original guidance stated that employees who resigned and left after 28 February to start a new job could not be furloughed by their old or new employer.